 It may also give you details of where users are going instead of your intended next step in the funnel.
 Depending on the software you can set it up to measure how many users are going onto different pages/URLs or you can measure different events that have been triggered, such as button clicks/taps.

 Before getting into the temptations of picking your tool, you should define the user journey you want to track.
 This can be as simple as sitting down with a pen and paper and working out the ideal user journey you want someone to go through to reach your business goal.
 You can have a few of these per site/product for each different goal you want users to accomplish.

-If you are in the very early days of a project this might mean you are deciding the shape of your entire product at this stage.
+If you are in the very early days of a website this might mean you are deciding the shape of your entire product at this stage.
 If you have a site that already is up and running, you probably have a clear idea of the steps a user goes through.
 Either way, this journey will form your funnel.

 To make sure you're not including unnecessary stages, it's a good idea to start at the goal itself and work backwards, defining the fewest steps required to reach it.
 This represents the ideal journey of a user, sometimes known as the ‘happy path’.

-Then it's a case of picking your weapon in terms of software, which will be dependent on what you're looking to track (see below).
+Then it's a case of picking your software, which will be dependent on what you're looking to track (see below).
 It will likely be the same tool you're using to gather page data and audience data.
 You install the code tag for this on your website so it is present on every page, which should be a quick dev task.
 Once you've checked this is up and running properly you can then set up your funnel to collect your data.